 What are the top ETFs to watch?

-Why invest in ETFs in 2020?
+Why invest in ETFs?

 All-in-all, ETFs give investors a simple and low-cost way to diversify their portfolio any way they want.
 Some target growth while others pay dividends, meaning they are suitable for both growth and income investors.

 Alternatively, you could speculate on the price of ETFs with CFDs and spread bets.
 You’d have the same diversified exposure, but with the possibility of making your capital go a lot further.
 While investing requires you to put down the full amount needed to open a position upfront, CFDs and spread bets are leveraged, meaning you can open a position for a fraction of the cost.

 But remember, although leverage has the potential to magnify profits, it does also magnify risk.

 Top ETFs for investors